ArgentStonecutter/keyboards/layouts/README.md

 * K717 - Redragon Alcor K717
 * WK61 - Womier WK61 Pro

-The Y&R 6096 is a different layout, see subdirectory.
+The Y&R 6095/YMDK DK61 universal boards are a different kind of flying, see the yr6095 subdirectory.

 These layouts all have the following setup:
 -----